Our Ribollita Recipe

 Instructions

-3. Simmer: Bring to a boil, then reduce heat and simmer partially covered for 15 minutes.
+4. Simmer until tender: Bring to a boil, reduce to a simmer, and partially cover for 15 minutes.
 Add the courgette and cook for 10 more minutes.

-5. Serve: Remove the bouquet garni, zest, and rind from the soup.
-Place croutons in bowls, ladle the soup over them, and garnish as desired.
+6. Assemble and serve: Remove the bouquet garni, zest, and rind.
+Place croutons in bowls, ladle the soup over them, and garnish with basil, chilli flakes, and olive oil.

 Leave a Reply